 Our newest project in the works is Arachnophilia!
 This international traveling exhibit will partner artists and arachnologists to help spread the love of spiders.
 We’ll soon be sending out a call to artists and arachnologists – if you want to be kept informed, send me an email (email@example.com).
 More details soon!

-Insects Alive! is a campus-wide art competition that bring together science, art, and technology to foster a meaningful interdisciplinary creative experience for students at the University of Florida.
-The final products of the competition (sculptures and animations inspired by real 3-D data from micro-CT scanned insects and spiders) will showcase the creativity and technological talent of our participants.
-Learn more on our website and Facebook page.
-Deadline is March 15th, 2017 to compete for the $500 cash prize!
+Insects Alive! was a campus-wide art competition bringing together science, art, and technology to foster a meaningful interdisciplinary creative experience for students at the University of Florida.
+The final products of the competition (sculptures and animations inspired by real 3-D data from micro-CT scanned insects and spiders) showcase the creativity and technological talent of our participants.
+Stay tuned for a final exhibit of this work!

 Coloring with spiders!
 Members of the Taylor Lab have created a coloring book to help spread the love of spiders.
 Click on the cute spider above to download it!